Guides/ILR Salary Requirement

 Do Health and Care Worker visa holders have a lower ILR salary threshold?

 Yes.
 Health and Care Worker visa holders benefit from a lower general salary threshold of £29,000 (compared to £38,700 for standard Skilled Workers).
 They must still meet the going rate for their specific SOC code.
 Most NHS roles have going rates set at national pay scale levels, which are typically lower than the general Skilled Worker threshold.
+This is a common question when navigating the indefinite leave to remain process.

 What happens if my salary drops below the ILR threshold before I apply?

-If your salary falls below the required threshold before you apply for ILR, your application is likely to be refused on salary grounds.
+If your salary falls below the required threshold before you apply for indefinite leave to remain, your application is likely to be refused on salary grounds.
 This can happen if you take a pay cut, move to part-time hours without meeting the pro-rata threshold, or if the going rate for your SOC code has increased.
 You should check the current going rate for your occupation and discuss a pay rise with your employer before applying.
 If your salary is insufficient, you may need to find a new sponsor offering a qualifying salary.

 How does part-time work affect the ILR salary requirement?

 If you work part-time, the Home Office calculates your salary requirement pro-rata based on a standard 37.5-hour working week.
 For example, if you work 30 hours per week (80% of full-time), you need to earn 80% of the going rate for your SOC code.
 However, your actual annual salary must still meet a minimum floor.
-The pro-rata calculation only reduces the going rate threshold — the general threshold of £38,700 (or £29,000 for Health and Care Workers) is always based on the full-time equivalent salary.
+The pro-rata calculation only reduces the going rate threshold - the general threshold of £38,700 (or £29,000 for Health and Care Workers) is always based on the full-time equivalent salary.
+This is a common question when navigating the indefinite leave to remain process.

 What are transitional salary arrangements for ILR?